keithasaurus/koda-validate/README.md

 ```
 All we're doing here, of course, is writing an interpreter.
 For the sake of brevity this one is very simple, but it's
 straightforward to extend the logic.
 This is easy to do because, while the validators are `Callable`s at their
 core, they are also classes that can easily be inspected.
-(This ease of inspection is the primary reason we use
-classes in Koda Validate.)
 Interpreters are the recommended way to re-use validator metadata for
 non-validation purposes.